jonathan-vella/architecting-for-success/402-ALZ-for-OpenAI/docs/innovatewear-alz-for-ai-customer-scenario.md

 # The AI Revolution in Retail: A Tale of Business Transformation

-Once upon a time, in the bustling streets of Valletta, there stood a boutique named “InnovateWear.”
+Once upon a time, in the bustling streets of London, Rome, and Valletta, there stood a boutique named “InnovateWear.”
 The owner, Sarah, was passionate about delivering exceptional customer experiences.
 She had heard whispers about the power of artificial intelligence (AI) and decided to explore how it could revolutionize her business.

 ---